 Double Dilute Cream Shades

 A double dose of the cream gene affects colors much more dramatically and can even make black animals almost pure white.
-Double cream dilutions are the horse color most often mistaken for albinos (which is lethal in horses).
+Double cream dilutions are the horse color most often mistaken for albinos (which doesn’t really exist in horses).
 Obviously it is difficult to visually differentiate between the four bases once the dilution has removed so much pigment.

 Smoky cream can be the greyest of these very light colors, their coats range from white to a creamy pale grey.
 Skin is pink and eyes are blue.